nabitbol/ft_transcendence/README.md

 ## Our approach

 ### Github project :
-- We decided to use github kanban board to create task and be more efficient with the repartition of the work.
+- The use of github kanban board allowed us to create task and be more efficient with the repartition of the work.

 ### Conventional commit :
 - We used conventional commits for clarity and manageability. (more informations about conventional commits here: https://www.conventionalcommits.org/en/v1.0.0/)

 ### Review :
-- We protected the main branch and used mandatory review to keep clean code at all time.
+- Our main branch is protected and we implemented mandatory review to keep clean code at all time.

 ### Monorepo :
 - We also decided to use a monorepo to increase our developping speed and avoid boilerplate code. (more informations about monorepos here: https://monorepo.tools/)

 ## Conception

-- We started by designing our relationnal database using dbdiagram. (more informations about dbdiagram here: https://dbdiagram.io/home)
+- Firstly we designed our relationnal database using dbdiagram. (more informations about dbdiagram here: https://dbdiagram.io/home)

 ![database image](./assets/notes.assets/project.visualisation.assets/database.png)

-- Then we listed all the feature that the application needed to have:
+- Then we listed all the feature that the application needed to have, it helped us to create task on the kanban:

 ![Feature_list image](./assets/notes.assets/project.visualisation.assets/feature_list.png)